Rondale Moore

-Rondale DaSean Moore (born June 9, 2000) is an American football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Purdue, and was drafted by the Cardinals in the second round of the 2021 NFL Draft.
+Rondale DaSean Moore (born June 9, 2000) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Purdue Boilermakers, and he was selected by the Arizona Cardinals in the second round of the 2021 NFL draft.

 Early life

 Moore was born in New Albany, Indiana on June 9, 2000.
-He grew up on the same block as NBA player Romeo Langford and the two played basketball together until their sophomore year of high school.
+He grew up on the same block as former NBA player Romeo Langford and the two played basketball together until their sophomore year of high school.
 He attended New Albany High School where he was part of the 2016 4A Indiana State basketball championship team with Langford before transferring to Trinity High School where he was a four-star football recruit.
 In June 2017, he committed to play at the University of Texas at Austin but later chose to attend Purdue University.

 College career

 In his first game with the Boilermakers, and his first game overall, Moore's 313-yard all-purpose yards was the record for most in program history, higher than Otis Armstrong, who had 312 in 1972.
 In that same game, Moore had a 76-yard rush to score a touchdown that evened the score at 14–14.
 The Boilermakers eventually lost the game, 31–27.
 On September 3, 2018, Moore was named the Co-Freshman of the Week in the Big Ten Conference.
 On September 24, 2018, Moore was once again named Big Ten Freshman of the Week.
 On October 22, 2018, Moore was once again named the Big Ten Freshman of the Week.
 On November 25, 2018, Moore was named the Big Ten Freshman of the Week for a fourth time.

 At the conclusion of the 2018 regular season, Moore had recorded 1,164 receiving yards and 203 rushing yards to go along with thirteen combined touchdowns.
 Moore's 2,048 all-purpose yards were the most since Dorien Bryant recorded 2,121 in 2007, and the second most in school history.